tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 If you're unable to scale to multiple GPUs almost linearly:
 1. First make sure that the ResNet example can scale.
 Run it with `--fake` to use fake data.
 	If not, it's a bug or an environment setup problem.
-2. Then note that your model may have a different communication-computation pattern or other characteristics that affects efficiency.
+2. Then note that your model may have a different communication-computation pattern that affects efficiency.
 	 There isn't a simple answer to this.
 	 You may try a different multi-GPU trainer; the speed can vary a lot sometimes.

-Note that scalibility measurement always trains with the same "batch size per GPU", not the same total equivalent batch size.
+Note that scalibility is always measured with the same "batch size per GPU", not the same total equivalent batch size.